TREASURIES-Long bond yields hit multiyear lows on safety buying

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.

-NEW YORK, Jan 5 U.S. Treasuries prices gained on Monday, led by a sharp rise in the 30-year bond, whose yield fell to a 2-1/2-year low on widening anxieties about global growth and Greece possibly quitting the euro zone.
+NEW YORK Jan 5 U.S. Treasuries prices gained on Monday, led by a sharp rise in the 30-year bond, whose yield dipped to a multiyear low on widening anxieties about Europe's economy and Greece possibly quitting the euro zone.

-"Weaker equities are driving safe-haven buying in Treasuries, and then the decline in oil is raising fears about global growth," said Anthony Valeri, fixed-income strategist at LPL Financial.
+"It's a risk-off trade we are seeing," said Tom DiGaloma, head of rates and credit trading at ED&F Capital Markets in New York.

-Global stock markets were weaker, with the Dow Jones Industrial Average off nearly 2 percent in New York trading as oil prices touched a 5-1/2 year low and fanned fears demand was diminishing.
-Energy stocks were big losers on Wall Street.
+Global stock markets were weaker, with Dow Jones Industrial Average off 1 percent in early New York trading.
+Oil prices hit a 5-1/2 year low.

-Prices for benchmark 10-year Treasury notes also climbed, with gains last at 27/32 and a yield of 2.0285 percent, according to Reuters data.
+Prices for benchmark 10-year Treasury notes also climbed, with gains last at 19/32 with a yield of 2.0563 percent, according to Reuters data.

-Expectations for the Federal Reserve to begin raising interest rates in late 2015 have driven a selloff in short-dated Treasury securities.
-However, the sudden drop in oil prices has underscored fears about global demand.
-That, along with worries about weakness in Europe, has sparked a move into long-dated government bonds.

-As a result, the spread between five-year notes and 30-year bonds narrowed to its tightest since December 2007 at 103.5 basis points.
-In the last seven years, on average, this spread has been around 203 basis points.
+Gains in other maturities were more modest, and shorter maturities generally flat.

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.